 Once I make the dish, you might wonder how I determine a recipe is considered ‘good.’
 Easy.
 I ask myself whether or not I like it enough to make it again.
 I move on if the answer is no. There are too many recipes on the Internet to settle for ones that you only think are okay.

 Now that you understand my process of thinking better, these are my favourite online recipes.
 I have made each dish several times so you can trust my judgment.
 Even my friends and family approve of these.
 Without further ado, here they are:

 I was looking for an Asian noodle recipe when I stumbled across this.
 These garlic noodles are one of my favourite noodle recipes of all time.
 I was addicted after the first time.
 My friends and family would agree with me because they thoroughly enjoyed it.
+I enjoy cooking these noodles so it’s a win-win.
 In fact, my family likes this recipe so much that they requested me to make it a second time for them.
 I obliged, of course.

 If you look at the author’s notes section, some of her readers prefer to double the sauce.
 Personally, doubling the sauce is too overwhelming (my family can attest to this) so my perfect amount is 1.5 tablespoons of oyster sauce, 1.5 tablespoons of brown sugar and 1.5 teaspoons of soy sauce.

 There is an option to use soy sauce or fish sauce.
 I always go for dark soy sauce because I like my noodles to look darker.
 This is a simple, delicious and quick dish.
 I like that I’ll always have all these ingredients on hand so it’s not something I have to plan for the times I do crave it.
 I can make magic happen in 15 minutes.